 - What is the time and cost involved with charging particular electric models?

-- What range could you expect to get from your vehicle, even if its fully battery battery powered?
+- What range could you expect to get from your vehicle, even if it's fully battery powered?

 Hybrid dealership warranty options for duel-fuels:

 One of the most important factors that electric car buyers need to consider is insurance.
-Because hybrid/electric and electric only vehicles typically have higher price tags than their fuel-driven counterparts, protecting the investment you make is very important.
-Thus, motorists need to seek assistance from a skilled and specialised insurance provider who works routinely with the electric / hybrid car market.
-Internet insurance brokers have made it much more efficient for car buyers to find great cover and great rates for electric/hybrid car insurance.
+Because hybrid/electric and electric-only vehicles typically have higher price tags than their fuel-driven counterparts, protecting the investment you make is very important.
+Thus, motorists need to seek assistance from a skilled and specialised insurance provider who works routinely with the electric/hybrid car market.
+Internet insurance brokers have made it much more efficient for car buyers to find great coverage and great rates for electric/hybrid car insurance.

 Because of the increased investment and the higher number of covered items, many UK electric car buyers use GAP (Guaranteed Asset Protection